blazejkustra/dynamode/README.md

 ### Global Todo

-* [ ] Refactor some classes and use private properties/functions
-* [ ] Improve export system for entire lib
 * [ ] Merge together Query Scan and Condition classes to share some functions implementation
 * [ ] Query .all() get all items even in multiple requests
 * [ ] Capture dynamoDB errors and make it easier to work with